tekknolagi/tekknolagi.github.com/_posts/2025-06-30-class-distribution.md

 site in the code, you lose on performance: it will be constantly jumping into the interpreter.

-If you go for polymorphic but the code is mostly monomorphic
+If you go for polymorphic but the code is mostly monomorphic TODO

 But "polymorphic" and "megamorphic" are very coarse summaries of the access patterns at that site.
 Yes, side exits are slow, but if a call site S is